-It is highly recommend that students complete courses that satisfy the U.S. History, Constitution, and American Ideals requirement as part of CSUGE or IGETC before transferring to a CSU.
+It is highly recommended that students complete courses that satisfy the U.S. History, Constitution, and American Ideals requirement as part of CSUGE or IGETC before transferring to a CSU.
 Students planning to transfer to a four-year institution and major in Early Childhood Education should consult with a counselor regarding the transfer process and lower division requirements.

-- 0 0

-REQUIRED COURSES UNITS
+REQUIRED (COURSES UNITS

-CD 105 Child Growth and Development 3
+CD 105 Child Growth and Development OR 3

-OR

-CD 105H Child Growth and Development-Honors 3
+CD 105H (Child Growth and Development - Honors 3

-CD 111 Observation and Assessment in Child Development 3
+Observation and Assessment in Child Development 3

-CD 113 Principles and Practices of Teaching Young Children 3
+Principles and Practices of Teaching Young Children 3

-CD 114 Introduction to Curriculum 3
+CD 114 I Introduction to Curriculum 3

 CD 115 Health, Safety and Nutrition 3

 CD 126 Child, Family, and the Community 3

 CD 138 Teaching in a Diverse Society 3

-CD 205 Child Development Practicum / Field Experience 4
+CD 205 Child Development Practicum / Field 4

-MAJOR TO DTAL 25
+E Experience

-CSU GE-Breadth or IGETC requirements 37 - 39
+CSU GE-Breadth or IGETC requirements 37 - -

-CSU Electives (as needed to reach 60 transferable units): 0 - 2
+39

-TOTAL UNITS: 60
+MAJOR TOTAL 25

-^{}Students may count CD 105, CD 105H, and CD 126 in Area D or E for CSU GE-Breadth.
+Students may count CD 105, CD 105H, and CD 126 in Area D or E for CSU GE-Breadth.
 No more than 60 units are required for the AS-T in Early Childhood Education.
 See Section on Degree, Certificate, and Transfer Information for additional information on our Associate Degrees for Transfer.